mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 You may wonder what the input in our example simulation is and how we should network it.
 Well, our example physics simulation is driven by keyboard input: arrow keys apply forces to make the player cube move, holding space lifts the cube up and blows other cubes around, and holding 'z' enables katamari mode.

 But how can we network these inputs?
 Must we send the entire state of the keyboard?
 No. It's not necessary to send the entire keyboard state, only the state of the keys that affect the simulation.
 What about key press and release events then?
 No. This is also not a good strategy.
-We need to ensure that exactly the same input is applied on the right side, and at exactly the same time, so we can't just send 'key pressed', and 'key released' events over TCP.
+We need to ensure that exactly the same input is applied on the right side, at exactly the same time, so we can't just send 'key pressed', and 'key released' events over TCP.

 What we do instead is represent the input with a struct and at the beginning of each simulation frame on the left side, sample this struct from the keyboard:

-<pre>struct Input
+        struct Input
         {
             bool left;
             bool right;
             bool up;
             bool down;
             bool space;
             bool z;
-};</pre>
+        };

 Next we send that input from the left simulation to the right simulation in a way that the simulation on the right side knows that the input belongs to frame n.